Greece Gambling Regulation

 Policies on Gambling Advertising in Greece

-PoliciesGreek legislation does not entirely prohibit the marketing of gambling services as long as the marketers conduct it in a socially responsible manner.
+PoliciesGreek legislation does not entirely prohibit the marketing of gambling services as long as marketers do so in a socially responsible manner.
 The regulation of such ads falls within the scope of Law № 4002/2011.
 Gambling advertisers must ensure high levels of consumer protection and comply with certain restrictions.
-Further measures came into force, following the approval of Decision № 79292 in August 2020.
+Further measures came into force following the approval of Decision № 79292 in August 2020.

 To begin with, the operators should not market their services in a way that encourages the target audience to actively participate in gambling activities.
-Furthermore, the advertisements must not lure the audience to gamble with ambiguous promises of large expected returns.
+Furthermore, the advertisements must not lure the audience into gambling with ambiguous promises of significant returns.
 Another limitation concerns the normalization of gambling and the presentation of such activities as commonplace.

-The ads must not draw attention to the fact that the larger portion of the tax proceeds the state collects from gambling go toward good causes or charities.
+The ads must not draw attention to the fact that a large portion of the tax proceeds the state collects from gambling goes toward good causes or charities.
 Licensed operators can advertise slots only on their websites.
 Advertising other randomly generated games via social media platforms is possible as long as the ads target only individuals over the age of 21.

 Gambling ads cannot feature underage persons or air during programs intended for minors.
 Finally, all marketing content should contain references to the Greek regulator and clearly state the minimum legal age requirement for gambling participation.